brentstineman/SimpleCloudManagerProject.github.io/index.md

       </div><!-- /.page-lead-content -->
 </div>

-Welcome to the Simple Cloud Manager Project (SCAMP) !!

 When dealing with the cloud, there are two common asks:

 # <i class="fa fa-wrench fa-2x"></i> Make it easy!